Domicile Education Centre

 2. What is ECCE ?
 2

-Ans: The term ‘Early Childhood Care and Education’ is generally defined as the care and education of children from birth to eight years to provide as a support service for universalisation of primary education, to enable girls in taking care of sibling to attend school and a support service for working women belonging to proper section is known as ‘Early Childhood Care and Education’.
+Ans: ECCE generally refers to defined as the care and education of children from birth to eight years to provide as a support service for universalisation of primary education, to enable girls in taking care of sibling to attend school and a support service for working women belonging to proper section is known as ‘Early Childhood Care and Education’.

 3. What do you mean by vocationalization of education ?
 2